kralamoure/d1util/README.md

 # retroutil

-`retroutil` is a library of low-level utilities for Dofus 1, reverse engineered from its client (originally written in ActionScript 2).
+`retroutil` is a library of low-level utilities for Dofus Retro, from the original client.

 ## Requirements